czoido/conan-deterministic-examples/README.md

 )
 ```

-The problem with this flag makes the binaries reproducible (regarding to TimeStamps in the file format) if our
+The problem is that this flag makes the binaries reproducible (regarding to timestamps in the file format) if
-final binary is a `.exe` but will not remove all TimeStamps if we are compiling a `.lib`.
-In fact it does not
+our final binary is a `.exe` but will not remove all timestamps if we are compiling a `.lib`.
+In fact it does
-remove the `TimeDateStamp` field from the  [COFF File
+not remove the `TimeDateStamp` field from the  [COFF File
 Header](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format#file-headers) for the `.lib` files.
 The
-only way to remove this information from the `.lib` binaries is parsing the file format and replacing the
+only way to remove this information from the `.lib` binaries is patching the `.lib` substituting the bytes
-bytes that contain non-deterministic information.
-That can be done in the `post_build` step launching patching
+corresponding to the `TimeDateStamp` field with any known value.
+This patching process can be done in the
-tools.
+`post_build` step.

 #### GCC and CLANG